 2015, Cotton threads, ropes, and copper wire, 45 meters

-When I first started to place the threads on the cobblestone, several residents watched with apprehension from their windows, but as I answered their questions, the people of Vicolo Degli Orefici came out to offer me their own incite, and even helped me with the installation.
+When I first started to place the threads on the cobblestone, several residents watched with apprehension from their windows, but as I answered to their questions, the people of Vicolo Degli Orefici came out to offer me their own incite, and even helped me with the installation.

 The process of this piece was ephemeral as I waited until around noon to document it, when the sun shown down into the narrow street and activated the threads, twine, and copper wire.